Natural Beauty

 Description

-The Mendip Hills, designated an Area of Outstanding Natural Beauty (AONB), are one of England’s most attractive landscapes.
+The Mendip Hills are one of England’s most attractive National Landscapes.
 The distinctive limestone ridge rises from the flat Somerset Levels and Chew Valley just south of Bristol.
 The windswept plateau is punctuated by spectacular dry valleys and gorges, and impressive rocky outcrops.

 The Mendip Hills have been providing food and shelter for people since the earliest days of settlement in this country and are still, slowly, giving up their secrets.
 Scientists recently reconstructed the head of a man who lived here some 10,000 years ago and whose remains were found in a cave at Cheddar.
 Cheddar Man is the oldest almost complete skeleton of our species, Homo sapiens, ever found in Britain.

 You can let your imagination run free in these hills with their stories graphically written in stone.
-There is the stone witch of Wookey Hole, the hymn-inspiring ‘Rock of Ages’ at Burrington Combe, the tower atop Glastonbury Tor and the wonderful dry stone walls that decorate the wind swept hills.
+There is the stone witch of Wookey Hole, the hymn-inspiring ‘Rock of Ages’ at Burrington Combe and the wonderful dry stone walls that decorate the wind swept hills.

 From Britain’s highest inland limestone cliffs that form the world famous Cheddar Gorge, you can look down on the Vale of Avalon with its tales of Arthur and to the coast visited, so legend has it, by Joseph of Arimathea.
 Joseph was a metal merchant and the hills were mined for lead until the last century.
 They are still a quarried for stone and have more than 200 scheduled ancient monuments including prehistoric barrows and remnants of WW2.